ang-zeyu/infisearch/docs/src/introduction.md

 This project is made up of 3 crates and 2 packages, which will be referred to in the subsequent sections of the documentation.

+#### Rust crates:
-- morsels_indexer: the cli tool providing indexing functionalities for several file formats
+- **morsels_indexer**: the cli tool providing indexing functionalities for several file formats
-- morsels_search: the rust wasm crate providing search functionalities
+- **morsels_search**: the rust wasm crate providing search functionalities
-- morsels_common: internal library containing common functionalities for the above 2 crates.
+- **morsels_common**: internal library containing common functionalities for the above 2 crates.

+#### Npm packages:
+- **@morsels/search-ui**: interfaces with @morsels/search-lib to provide basic search UI functionalities (e.g. SERP generation)
-- @morsels/search-lib: a small companion library to morsels_search for interfacing with the wasm crate.
-This may be used without the `morsels-searchui` package below in the future.
+- **@morsels/search-lib**: a small companion library to morsels_search for interfacing with the wasm crate.
+This may be used without the `@morsels/search-ui` package in the future.
+For now, it only serves to separate some concerns from the UI package.
-- @morsels/search-ui: interfaces with @morsels/search-lib to provide basic search UI functionalities (e.g. SERP generation)